 Technology plays a pivotal role in the process of inclusion.
 In Nepal, the potential of mobile banking has not been tapped to the extent desired.
-With deeper penetration of mobile technology, mobile banking has great prospects of increasing accessibility of financial services to the poor, particularly in remote areas where bank branches cannot be opened owing to infrastructural hurdles.
-In this respect, a promising technique to expand financial inclusion among the unbanked is to digitize payments by moving cash payments into accounts.
-It can improve the efficiency of making payments by increasing the speed of payments and by lowering the cost of disbursing and receiving them.
-Digital financial services can make life easier for customers by allowing them to transact locally in tiny amounts and better manage their uneven income and expenses.14
+With deeper penetration of mobile technology, mobile banking has great prospects of increasing accessibility of financial services to the poor, particularly in remote areas where bank branches cannot be opened owing to infrastructure bottlenecks.
+Likewise, a promising technique to expand financial inclusion among the unbanked is to digitize payments by moving cash payments into accounts.
+12,13 It can improve the efficiency of making payments by increasing the speed of payments and by lowering the cost of disbursing and receiving them.
+Digital financial services can make life easier for customers by allowing them to transact locally in tiny amounts and better manage their uneven income and expenses.
+Digital channels reduce transaction costs, increase transparency, and raise access to formal financial